bsandmann/blocktrust-identity-wallet/README.md

 1. Download the complete files of this GitHub repository
 2. Open Chrome → Extensions
 3. Enable the developer mode
-4. Click on “Load decompressed extension”
+4. Click on “Load unpaxked”
 5. Point it to the right directory and click Ok.
 If you get an error-message it usually means you are in the wrong directory 😉
 6. You might get an error regarding “manifest v2”, but that’s expected for one.
 7. The extension is now loaded.
 Pin the icon to have directly accessible.